ruudud/i3wm-scripts/README.md

 for example config.

-## When HDMI connects, fix monitor setup and HDMI audio.
+## When HDMI connects, fix monitor setup and HDMI audio
-To configure Alsa to use HDMI sound when connected, edit the `asound.hdmi-connected` script in the `hdmi-switch/` folder, and then run the `install.sh` script. `The hdmi-switch.sh` script is run each time the HDMI cable is connected or disconnected, and this also run Xrandr.
+To configure Alsa to use HDMI sound when connected, edit the `asound.hdmi-connected` script in the `hdmi-switch/` folder, and then run the `install.sh` script. `The hdmi-switch.sh` script is run each time the HDMI cable is connected or disconnected, and also runs xrandr.

 An [answer on StackExchange](http://unix.stackexchange.com/questions/29185/how-to-check-why-sound-over-hdmi-doesnt-work) provides help on finding the correct Alsa device and card.

-TODO: do switch with pulseaudio
+TODO: switch to Pulseaudio?

 # Lock on suspend (when closing laptop lid)
 The following requires that you're using systemd-logind.
-Add the file `/etc/systemd/system/i3lock.service` with the following contents, replacing USERNAME with your user:
+Add the file `/etc/systemd/system/i3lock.service` with the following contents, replacing `USERNAM` with your user:

 ```
 [Unit]